Zhang-Yihao/zhang-yihao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Yihao Zhang (张益豪), a First-Year Applied Mathematics PhD at the School of Mathematical Sciences, Peking University.
 I am currently conducting research under the guidance of Professor [Meng Sun](https://www.math.pku.edu.cn/teachers/sunm/index.html) and am a part of his research group.
-My CV is accessible [here](zhang-yihao.github.io/docs/cv.pdf)

 I got my bachelor's degree (Data Science, Math) from Peking University in 2024.
 I served as a visiting research assistant at Singapore Management University, from October 2023 to May 2024.
 My supervisor at Singapore Management University is [Jun Sun](https://sunjun.site/).